tasks/docs/docs/google_tasks_setup.md

 title: Add your account to Tasks
 ---

-**Google Play Services are required for Google Task synchronization**

 To get started select ```Tasks settings > Synchronization > Google Tasks > Add account```

 ### Grant the contacts permission